dsccommunity/SqlServerDsc/CONTRIBUTING.md

 ### Integration tests

-Integration tests should be written for resources so they can be validated by the automated test framework which is run in AppVeyour when commits are pushed to a Pull Request (PR).
+Integration tests should be written for resources so they can be validated by the automated test framework which is run in AppVeyor when commits are pushed to a Pull Request (PR).
 Please see the [Testing Guidelines](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) for common DSC Resource Kit testing guidelines.
-There is also configuration made by existing integration tests that can be reused to write integration tests for other resources.
-That is documented in [Integration tests for SqlServerDsc](https://github.com/PowerShell/SqlServerDsc/blob/dev/Tests/Integration/README.md).
+There are also configuration made by existing integration tests that can be reused to write integration tests for other resources.
+This is documented in [Integration tests for SqlServerDsc](https://github.com/PowerShell/SqlServerDsc/blob/dev/Tests/Integration/README.md).

 #### Using SMO stub classes